caltechlibrary/andor/docs/Workflow-Use-Cases.md

 ```

 Because the object created will have the workflow queue "deposit" and
-our "curators" workflow queue has permissions to list all objects workflow queues
+our "curators" workflow queue has permissions to list all objects workflow
-we can treat the "deposit" workflow queue a an inbox to be processed.
+queues we can treat the "deposit" workflow queue as an inbox to be
-If the curators approved the deposit they can change the objects'
+processed.
+If the curators approved the deposit they can change the
-workflow queue to "published".
+objects' workflow queue to "published".

 ## Use case 4

-Creating workflows with workflow queues.
+Creating workflows with queues.
 We would like our objects to travel
 through the following states - deposit, review, then either be
-flagged with publish, embargo, and needs curation.
+flagged published, embargo, or needs curation.

 Here are some of our policies we want to enforce.